TikTok is heading the current dance trends popular among the members of Gen Z as well as millennials.

 Megan Thee Stallion's "Savage" was hidden on TikTok in the early 2020s, and its dance challenge, choreographed or danced by Keara Wilson (a.k.a. @keke.janajah), preserves one of the huge ever to take over the platform.

-Dua Lipa's song, "Don't Start Now", recognized the first half of February on TikTok.
+Dua Lipa's song, "Don't Start Now", was recognized in the first half of February on TikTok.
 Teenager Hannah Kaye Balanay published a video of herself outside dancing to the song and captioned it, "pls do my dance,” and more than 3.8 million people listened to her request.

 One of the actively trending dances set to Cookie Kawaii's "Vibe" was made by 22-year-old Mikeila Jones because she "just wished to be cute" and thought for sure it would be a "flop."